History of North America: Expansion era

 From the time of independence of the United States, that country expanded rapidly to the west, acquiring the massive Louisiana territory in 1803.
 Between 1810 and 1811 a Native confederacy under Tecumseh fought unsuccessfully to keep the Americans from pushing them out of the Great Lakes.
 Tecumseh's followers then went north into Canada, where they helped the British to block an American attempt to seize Canada during the War of 1812.
 Following the war, British and Irish settlement in Canada increased dramatically.

 US expansion was complicated by the division between "free" and "slave" states, which led to the Missouri Compromise in 1820.
 Likewise, Canada faced a division between French and English communities that led to the outbreak of civil strife in 1837.
 Mexico faced constant political tensions between liberals and conservatives, as well as the rebellion of the English-speaking region of Texas, which declared itself the Republic of Texas in 1836.
 In 1845 Texas joined the United States, which would later lead to the Mexican–American War in 1846 that began American imperialism.
 As a result of conflict with Mexico, the United States made further territorial gains in California and the Southwest.

 Conflict, confederation, and invasion

 The secession of the Confederate States and the resulting civil war rocked American society.
 It eventually led to the end of slavery in the United States, the destruction and later reconstruction of most of the South, and tremendous loss of life.
 From the conflict, the United States emerged as a powerful industrialized nation.

 Partly as a response to the threat of American power, four of the Canadian colonies agreed to federate in 1867, creating the Dominion of Canada.
 The new nation was not fully sovereign, but enjoyed considerable independence from Britain.
-With the addition of British Columbia Canada would expand to the Pacific by 1871 and establish a transcontinental railway, the Canadian Pacific, by 1885.
+With the addition of British Columbia, Canada would expand to the Pacific by 1871 and establish a transcontinental railway, the Canadian Pacific, by 1885.

-In Mexico conflicts like the Reform War left the state weak, and open to foreign influence.
+In Mexico, conflicts such as the Reform War left the state weak, and open to foreign influence.
 This led to the Second French Empire to invade Mexico.